JONGBAEK/odroid/README.md

 4. ./plexmaker.sh 1.16.6.1592-b9d49bdb7

 ## Hint
-- Need sudo passwd when install the plex.
+- Need sudo password when install the plex.
 - If you don't want to install the plex, remove below line in the script.
   #sudo dpkg -i plexmediaserver*